Nicolas-Dolan/sei-project-4-django/README.md

 - Generally cleaning up and commenting the code more
 - Full user profiles with profile images, bio, etc
 - Allow users to add other user's Pokémon to their collections
+- Add more Pokémon to the database seed
 - Show back sprites on mouse over of Pokémon's image
 - Show stats of Pokémon on mouse over in Battle Royale
 - Improved visuals and more features in the Battle Royale game: